NilVentosa/number-server/README.md

 -f, --file-name=<fileName> File name to print the log of numbers.
 Default: numbers.log

--m, --max-connections=<maxConcurrentConnections> The maximum number of concurrent clients.
-Default: 5
+-m, --max-clients=<maxConcurrentClients> The maximum number of concurrent clients.
+Default: 5 Minimum: 1

 -p, --port=<port> The port the server will listen to.
 Default: 4000

 -r, --report-frequency=<reportFrequency> How often (in milliseconds) the report will be printed.
-Default: 10000
+Default: 10000 Minimum: 100

 -h, --help Show this help message and exit.